samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 ## Open Source Software License

-You need to know that an open source project without a license is not available for anyone to use and distribute.
-Take a look at these explanations on [The Legal Side of Open Source](https://opensource.guide/legal/) on Open Source Guides:
+You need to know that an open source project without a license is not available for anyone to use or distribute.
+Take a look at these explanations on [The Legal Side of Open Source](https://opensource.guide/legal/) from Open Source Guides:

 > Making your GitHub project public is not the same as licensing your project.
 Public projects are covered by [GitHub’s Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#3-ownership-of-content-right-to-post-and-license-grants), which allows others to view and fork your project, but your work otherwise comes with no permissions.
 >